YJYCODE/starter-hugo-academic/content/home/experience.md

     location: Cleveland
     date_start: '2022-04-26'
     date_end: '2022-09-30'
-    description: Provided assistance with documenting a clinical visit and cooperating with a physician to deliver the best service to a patient.
+    description: Provided assistance with researching the prognostic factors of hand dexterity in multiple sclerosis using R. Expected to submit for publish by October, 2022.

   - title: Research Assistant
     company: Chinese Academy of Sciences